jacopofar/SmellsLikeLanguage/README.rst

 **digits:**
 The program ignores digit values, converting any digit (0-9) to the digit 1.

 **non latin characters:**
 The program has been designed to manage every language, and has been tested with Chinese, Japanese and Arabic.

 Usage
 =====
 **For lazy people:**
-You can load the provided model huge_regognizer.xml with contains 117 languages from the wikipedia editions with more than 1000 articles.
+You can load the provided model huge_regognizer.xml, created with GenerateModel.scala, which contains 117 languages from the wikipedia editions with more than 1000 articles.

-The code to create this model is inside GenerateModel.scala.
+	val r=Recognizer.fromXLMfile("huge_recognizer.xml")
+	r.identifiedLanguage("Ofte premilo estas parto de ia aparato, sed ankaŭ estadas premiloj kiel apartaj iloj")

+will return "Esperanto"

 To recognize a language you have to: